-What is Self Sovereignty?
+What Self Sovereignty Means

 Sovereignty is a political concept that refers to the supreme authority or power of a state or a governing body over a particular territory and its inhabitants.
 It is the ultimate and absolute power to govern, make laws, and enforce them within a defined area.
 Sovereignty is often associated with the concept of a nation-state, where a centralised government holds exclusive control over its domain.